brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > otherwise the <ins>prospective</ins> copy/move assignment operator is non-trivial.

 Change 10.3.5 [class.copy.assign], paragraph 10:
-> A <ins>prospective</ins> copy/move assignment operator for a class X that is defaulted and not defined as deleted is implicitly defined when it is odr-used ([basic.def.odr]) (e.g., when it is selected by overload resolution to assign to an object of its class type), when it is needed for constant evaluation ([expr.const]), or when it is explicitly defaulted after its first declaration.
-The implicitly-defined <ins>prospective</ins> copy/move assignment operator is constexpr if
+> A copy/move assignment operator for a class X that is defaulted and not defined as deleted is implicitly defined when it is odr-used ([basic.def.odr]) (e.g., when it is selected by overload resolution to assign to an object of its class type), when it is needed for constant evaluation ([expr.const]), or when it is explicitly defaulted after its first declaration. <del>The</del> <ins>An</ins> implicitly-defined <ins>prospective</ins> copy/move assignment operator is constexpr if
 >
 > - X is a literal type, and
 > - the assignment operator selected to copy/move each direct base class subobject is a constexpr function, and
 > - for each non-static data member of X that is of class type (or array thereof), the assignment operator selected to copy/move that member is a constexpr function.

 Change 10.3.5 [class.copy.assign], paragraph 11:
-> Before the defaulted <ins>prospective</ins> copy/move assignment operator for a class is implicitly defined, all non-user-provided copy/move assignment operators for its direct base classes and its non-static data members shall have been implicitly defined. [*Note: An implicitly-declared <ins>prospective</ins> copy/move assignment operator has an implied exception specification ([except.spec]). —*end note*]
+> Before <del>the</del> <ins>a</ins> defaulted copy/move assignment operator for a class is implicitly defined, all non-user-provided copy/move assignment operators for its direct base classes and its non-static data members shall have been implicitly defined. [*Note: An implicitly-declared copy/move assignment operator has an implied exception specification ([except.spec]). —*end note*]

 Change 10.3.5 [class.copy.assign], paragraph 12:
-> The implicitly-defined <ins>prospective</ins> copy/move assignment operator for a non-union class X performs memberwise copy/move assignment of its subobjects.
+> <del>The</del> <ins>An</ins> implicitly-defined copy/move assignment operator for a non-union class X performs memberwise copy/move assignment of its subobjects.
 The direct base classes of X are assigned first, in the order of their declaration in the base-specifier-list, and then the immediate non-static data members of X are assigned, in the order in which they were declared in the class definition.
 Let x be either the parameter of the function or, for the move operator, an xvalue referring to the parameter.
 Each subobject is assigned in the manner appropriate to its type:
 >
 > - [...]
 >
-> It is unspecified whether subobjects representing virtual base classes are assigned more than once by the implicitly-defined <ins>prospective</ins> copy/move assignment operator.
+> It is unspecified whether subobjects representing virtual base classes are assigned more than once by <del>the</del> <ins>an</ins> implicitly-defined copy/move assignment operator.

 Change 10.3.5 [class.copy.assign], paragraph 13:
-> The implicitly-defined <ins>prospective</ins> copy assignment operator for a union X copies the object representation ([basic.types]) of X.
+> <del>The</del> <ins>An</ins> implicitly-defined copy assignment operator for a union X copies the object representation ([basic.types]) of X.

 ## Destructor